Skip links

 The Retirement Blues

-Depression is unfortunately very common for retirees, to the point where some have called it The Retirement Blues.
+Depression is unfortunately very common for retirees, to the point where some have called it “The Retirement Blues.”
 Feelings of depression may be prevalent in older people if they are forced to retire.
-Meanwhile, some retired people may immediately check things off their bucket list by doing all the things they have wanted to do for decades.
-Your own parents might be in the middle of this very thing, in fact.
-As great as that is, it can also lead to a problem.
-Once those retirement goals have been achieved and everything has been checked off the list, your parents may have a sense of depression.
-As, once your parents have done everything they wanted to do, they might end up questioning, “What’s left?”.
-As retirement Coach Scott Miller told CBS News when talking about the transition to retirement:
+Meanwhile, some retired people may immediately check things off their bucket list by doing everything they have wanted to do for decades.
+As great as that can be, it can also lead to a problem.
+Once those retirement goals have been achieved and everything has been checked off the list, your parents may be left with a sense of depression.
+After your parents have done everything they wanted to do, they might end up asking, “What’s left?”

-“People underestimate the amount of change that is about to take place,” It’s not pleasant to think about, but when your parents do retire, being at that age may make some older people even feel that they are now a step closer to the grave than they are a cradle.
+“People underestimate the amount of change that is about to take place.”
+It’s not pleasant to think about, but when your parents do retire, being at that age may make some older people even feel that they are now closer to the grave than they are the cradle.
 This sense of impending finality may cause your parents to feel depressed in the face of their own eventual mortality.
 Also, it’s not uncommon for older people like your parents to feel a big sense of grief and loss at the huge part of their life that is now over, which is totally normal.
 Even encouraging your retired parents to volunteer once a week can potentially do a world of good for their mental health.

 Anxiety for the Future